romainberger/webpack-rtl-plugin/README.md

 * `test` a RegExp (object or string) that must match asset filename
 * `filename` the filename of the result file.
 May contain patterns in brackets.
 Default to `style.css`.
   * `[contenthash]` a hash of the content of the extracted file
+  * `updateRuntimeChunk` updates webpack runtime to look for `.rtl.css` async chunks instead of `.css`.
+Works along with `mini-css-extract-plugin`.
+Works, when optimization.runtimeChunk is set to 'single'
+  * `rtlFlag`.
+If `updateRuntimeChunk` is set to `true` will look for global var (IS_RTL by default) passed as a string value.
   * `[id]` the module identifier
   * `[name]` the module name
   * `[file]` the extracted file filename